keshramjith/za-swe-internships/README.md

-# za-swe-internships
+# Student SWE Interships in South Africa
-A list of SWE internships for university/college students
+A list of SWE internships for university/college students in South Africa